 This is probably one of the most hotly debated subjects in the homeschool world.
 I have actually seen people argue over what constitutes a full math curriculum.
-Before teaching homeschool I had no idea there was even a choice in the type of math you could teach.
+Before teaching homeschool I had no idea there was even a choice in the type of math curriculum you could teach.
 As it turns out there isn’t just a type, but multiple types.

 These include the following:

 Mastery is the idea that the child will learn the concept they are being taught completely and thoroughly before moving on to the next concept.
-They would learn addition only then subtraction.
+They would learn addition only and then subtraction.

 Spiraling is the idea that you take chunks of concepts and teach them in a more fast paced manner.
 You would teach the ideas in successive order.
 Then you would “spiral” back to the original idea and reteach the concept again at a later date.
 An example of this is Saxon Math.

 This works great for children who are bored easily and get concepts at a faster rate.
 The child would learn smaller chunks of different information at the beginning of your school year and then relearn it again to retain the information.
 What I have found to be problematic in some curriculums is that sometimes the spiraling gets a little confusing and sometimes it can even get boring depending on how far back or repetitive the spiraling goes.

 Conceptual is the idea that mathematics will be taught in a tangible manner.
 It uses hard or real ideas to make the math more concrete.
 You will see lots of things like manipulatives being used.
 Manipulatives that the child can see, touch and use.
 There will be lots of word problems for real life situations as well.

 Conceptual math is really loved among educators.
 It gives the child a real foundation to understanding math not just in the beginning, but as they continue to get into harder concepts.
 The only downside is time.
 It is not an “open and go” curriculum.
 You will need to spend some time teaching the concept first.
 An example of this is Singapore Math or Beast Academy.